 Seeing most of Africa prior to visiting Rwanda was eye-opening, given the progress Rwanda has made since the Tutsi genocide of 1 million people in 1994, only 25 years ago.
-Viewing Uganda through that lens was poignant.
+Viewing Uganda in 2019 through that same lens was poignant.
 Uganda has so much, yet so little.
 It has oil, minerals, lots of freshwater, enormous lakes (Lake Victoria) serving as the source of the White Nile, and incredible tourism possibilities with half of the world’s gorilla population and all the big five (elephant, Buffalo, rhino, leopard, lion).
 Ugandans often compare themselves to their southern neighbors, and rightfully so.
 They under-perform as do most other African countries in comparison to Rwanda.

 Look, the bottom line is Rwanda’s leaders serve its citizens and sadly most other countries governments do not.
 As a result, Uganda’s transportation infrastructure, literacy rates, infant mortality, healthcare system, life expectancy and even their tourism offerings all pale in comparison to other better managed countries.
 They are so close-this country could be one of Africa’s power houses if it got its act together.